Antojito: Additional foods

 There are other street foods made with tortillas.
 Tostadas are flat hard tortillas either fried or dried on which are placed a variety of toppings such as shredded chicken, pork, beef, seafood, cheese and salsa.
 Quesadillas are derived from the Spanish word for cheese, queso, and refer to a tortilla folded in half and filled with cheese and possibly other ingredients such as spicy meat, mushrooms, chili pepper strips and more.
 The type of cheese used generally varies by region and in some areas, cheese is not even used unless requested.
 Empalmes are three stacked corn tortillas with beans, some kind of meat or stew which are typical in the state of Nuevo León.
 Known as "sincronizadas", the Spanish word for synchronized, are two corn tortillas with a meat and cheese filling then toasted on each side until the cheese melts.
 "Gringas", as the slang word for people with lighter skin tones, are similar to quesadillas or sincronizadas but made with flour tortilla, hence the name.
 Tlayudas are large dried tortillas topped with beans and other ingredients similar to a pizza or large tostada popular in the state of Oaxaca.

 There are street foods that use the same corn dough used to make tortillas, but in different preparations.
 Gorditas can be found in almost all parts of the country.
 They are very thick corn dough patties fried in oil or cooked on a comal (a traditional griddle).
 After cooking, they are split and filled with a variety of ingredients.
 There is a flour dough version of this in Coahuila.
 Bocoles are small round gorditas popular in Hidalgo, Tamaulipas, Veracruz and San Luis Potosí.
 After cooking they are split and filled with ingredients such as cheese, picadillo, salsa, beans or cooked eggs.
-Empedradas is triangular pieces of blue corn dough mixed with chickpeas and then cooked on a comal popular in Tlaxcala.
+Empedradas are triangular pieces of blue corn dough mixed with chickpeas and then cooked on a comal popular in Tlaxcala.
 Garnachas are thick tortillas similar to gorditas split and filled with shredded pork and diced onion.
 On top is placed salsa, cheese, and a vinegar and chili pepper sauce.
 Memelas, also called picadas, are long thick tortillas made of corn dough mixed with fried pork rind and salsa.
 They are cooked on a comal and then topped with tomato sauce and chopped lettuce or cabbage.
 Tlacoyos are the most popular in Mexico City.
 They are elongated and usually made with blue corn dough which is filled with a paste made of beans before being cooked on a comal.